One of the reasons polished concrete floors have always been in fashion is because of their durability.

 Though warm water is fine to clean a polished concrete floor, you may get a pH-neutral cleaning agent for the deep cleaning days.
 However, always remember to use it with water, or it may discolour the surface.

 No matter what concrete flooring you have, you must regularly clean it to keep it looking its best.
-You can maintain your flooring in good condition by following these guidelines without having to use products that can damage it over time.
+You can maintain your flooring in good condition by following these guidelines without using products that can damage it over time.

 If you see signs of damage or scratches on your polished concrete floor, it might be helpful to contact a local polished concrete expert.
 They are skilled at providing cost-effective services for rebuilding or fixing damaged concrete floors using the latest gadgets and tools.